mikael-johnsson/the-flag-quiz/TESTING.md

 ![Screenshot of the working code](assets/images/readme/bug_compareAnswer_3.png)

-#### Hover function on tablets/mobile
+---
-All the buttons on the site gives a visual cue when hovering them with the mouse.
-When using a tablet or mobile, that function instead gave the cue after the button had been clicked, and stayed there.
+The hover pseudo class makes all the buttons on the site give a visual cue when hovering them with the mouse.
+When using a tablet or mobile that function instead gave the cue after the button had been clicked, and stayed there.
 This created the problem that one option button at the next question still had the que.

 ![Screenshot of the faulty hover function on tablet/mobile](assets/images/readme/bug_hover_mobile_correct.png)

-The function was removed in the media querie for tablets and mobile.
+The function was removed in the media queries for tablets and mobile.

 ![Screenshot of the hover solution](assets/images/readme/bug_hover_tablet.png)

 ### Unsolved bugs
-#### No final answer message

 Unfortunately the code, at the moment, does not allow the answer message to display after the final question, as the end message appears instead.
 The user can still see if the answer was correct by looking at the score before and after answering the question.